PS5 restock: Sony Direct, Best Buy, and more inventory before Black Friday

 Walmart

-Walmart has also been a fairly consistent PS5 retailer, and it will have some more systems in stock by the time Black Friday rolls around.
-If you're looking to get a next-generation console very soon, Walmart is making some more stock available on November 19 at 3 p.m.
-Eastern.
-It's likely that the retailer could make more systems available before official Black Friday sales, so be sure to keep an eye on social media for their announcements.

-The Xbox Series X and Xbox Series S will also get restocked at that time

-That said, we also have a firm date and time for when Walmart will for sure have even more PS5 and PS5 Digital Edition units available ahead of Black Friday.
-According to @PS5StockAlerts, Walmart will also add more consoles to its stock at 7 p.m.
+We do have a firm date and time for when Walmart will for sure have even more PS5 and PS5 Digital Edition units available ahead of Black Friday.
+Walmart's website says that it will also add more consoles to its stock at 9 p.m.
 Eastern on November 25, 2020 — which is the day before Thanksgiving in America.
-When that date and time roll around, make sure you are refreshing the PS5 or PS5 Digital Edition store pages so you try to purchase the few that will be available at that time.
+(Note, the timing of this restock was originally 7 p.m.
+Eastern, but it has since shifted.)
+When that date and time roll around, make sure you are refreshing the PS5 or PS5 Digital Edition store pages.

 In previous waves, Walmart made it fairly easy to add a console to your cart, but when you went through the process of finalizing payment and shipping info, you might get pushed into an error screen and have to restart.
 This could very well happen again, and it doesn't seem like there's any way to avoid the above "Oh, deer" error message.